Central African Republic - Tips

 Spain, and Cote d'Ivoire.
 Imports--$119 million; food, textiles,

-products, machinery, electrical equipment,
+petroleum products, machinery, electrical equipment,

 motor vehicles, chemicals,